aimeos/upscheme/README.md

 * @param **string&#124;null** `$seq` Name of the sequence generating the ID
 * @return **string** Generated ID from the database
+* @throws \RuntimeException If sequence does not exist

 **Examples:**